AlanSala123/AiProfolio/planning/user_stories.md

 As a busy professional, I want to be able to save my work in progress and continue later, so that I can work on my portfolio at my own pace.

-As an end user, I want to receive suggestions or recommendations for improving my portfolio, so that I can make my portfolio as compelling as possible.
+As an end user, I want to receive visualizations for improving my portfolio, so that I can make my portfolio as compelling as possible.

 As a user with multiple job experiences, I want to easily reorder or prioritize the information in my portfolio, so that I can highlight my most relevant experiences or skills according to the jobs I am applying for.

 As a creative professional, I want to embed multimedia content like videos, images, or slideshows in my portfolio, so that I can better showcase my work and skills.

-As a user interested in feedback, I want to enable comments on my portfolio, so that I can receive direct feedback and engage with viewers.

 As an active job seeker, I want to link my portfolio directly to job applications, so that employers can easily access my complete professional profile.

-As a privacy-conscious user, I want to control who can see certain sections of my portfolio, so that I can manage my privacy and disclose information selectively.

 As an end user, I want to be notified of any updates or improvements to the portfolio creation tool, so that I can leverage new features and keep my portfolio up-to-date and engaging.

+As an end user, I want to be able to deploy my website through an external side pipelined through this portfolio creation tool.

+As a frequent user, I want to be able to duplicate previous portfolio designs, so that I can create different versions of my portfolio for different job applications without starting from scratch each time.

 ## Wireframe (Bonus)